 Patient Safety displays the hospitals that are officially registered patient safety centers at ANVISA (Agência Nacional de Vigilância Sanitária).
 ANVISA is the Brazilian regulatory agency responsible for the approval and supervision of pharmaceuticals, health services, medical devices and other areas.
 Established in 1999, it's an independent acting agency.
-The most recent Patient Safety data (as of January 2021) is available at:
+The most recent Patient Safety data is available at: